jephrei/Framework/README.md

 * Consitency rather than resets
 * Semantic classes
 * Modular design for multiple use cases (trying not to assume too much)
-* Keep it simple, stupid
+* Keeping it simple, stupid

 ##Key Features
 ###Implemented
 * Includes normalize.css v3.0.0
 * Border box model
-* Responsive grid layout
+* Responsive grid/elements
 * Basic element styles

 ###To Do
-* Form Elements
+* More form styling
-* Split CSS to multiple files
+* Split CSS to multiple files -
-* Flexbox (when something more final is decided on)
+* Flexbox - when something more stable is decided on
 * Cross-browser testing
-* Minify
+* Minified Version - after alpha most likely

 ###Maybe
 * Basic Form validation